-From Hardwoods to Boreal Forests of Spruce & Flr

-The Catskill Mountains are a transitional area where central and northern hardwood forests meet, and they include unique natural communities where plants and animals from the far north survive.
-Why?

-RAIN: On average, 7 inches more rain falls for every 1,000 feet of elevation in the Catskills.
-(Slide, Hunter and the highest mountains get twice as much rain as the valleys.)

-COLD: For every 1,000 feet in elevation, the temperature drops 3.6 degrees Fahrenheit (6.5 degrees Celsius).

-Result: High mountain tops are refuges where plants and animals have survived since the time of the glaciers.
+From Hardwoods to Boreal Forests of Spruce & Fir The Catskill Mountains are a transitional area where central and northern hardwood forests meet, and they include unique natural communities where plants and animals from the far north survive.
+Why? - RAIN: On average, 7 inches more rain falls for every 1,000 feet of elevation in the Catskills.
+(Slide, Hunter and the highest mountains get twice as much rain as the valleys.) - COLD: For every 1,000 feet in elevation, the temperature drops 3.6 degrees Fahrenheit (6.5 degrees Celsius). - Result: High mountain tops are refuges where plants and animals have survived since the time of the glaciers.
 In addition, because of the region's rugged terrain and one of the country's earliest efforts at preservation, some tracts of old growth forest remain.
 Old growth (or first growth) forests have only natural disturbances, not human ones.
 With few exceptions, they are found above 2,800 feet in elevation.
 Below that level, old growth survives in only a few extremely remote, steep and inaccessible places.
+Watchable Wildlife CATSKILL Interpretive Center watchers are sure to see something of interest.